About Us

 Active ingredients analysis in end-use-product by GC

 Determines if the identity of the agricultural chemical under evaluation, such as composition, chemical name of the active ingredient, physical and chemical properties of the formulation (e.g. stability, suspensibility and particle size) is properly reported.
-Also makes sure that the content of the active ingredient in the formulation can be determined with the proposed analytical methods, which will be used in analyzing the samples collected during on-site inspections of the manufacturer after the agricultural chemical is placed on the market.
+Also, makes sure that the content of the active ingredient in the formulation can be determined with the proposed analytical methods, which will be used in analyzing the samples collected during on-site inspections of the manufacturer after the agricultural chemical is placed on the market.

-Efficacy and Phyto-toxicity Evaluation Division
+Efficacy and Biopesticide Evaluation Division

 Image Identification of natural enemy using sanning electron microscope